MrIridescent/Mriridescent/README.md

 I'm seriously learning app development, kotlin, swift, react, react-native, etc.

-My dream is to build a solid Professional career in the IT sector.
+My Goal is to build a solid Professional career in the IT sector.

 ### Skills